My Career moves for 2022

 My goal for this year is a bit different from past years that were purely technical as I have come to realise that other factors that are important for a great career.

-- Launch a Personal/Side Project: I have always toyed with the idea of launching a project that isn’t tied to work.
-Might finally get to do this with Tecmie, a product lab I run with a friend.
+Launch a Personal/Side Project: I have always toyed with the idea of launching a project that isn’t tied to work.
+Might finally get to do this with Tecmie, a product lab and consultancy I run with a friend.

 While the list is a mix of both work and personal, work is paramount.
 This simply means I’ll learn what I need to get the job done and not fixate on a particular technology.